Bill Clinton joins calls for release of Reuters journalists in Myanmar

 The United Nations has condemned the Myanmar military campaign as ethnic cleansing.
 Buddhist-majority Myanmar has rejected the accusation.

-The Committee to Protect Journalists also called on Myanmar to release the two reporters.
+The Committee to Protect Journalists (CPJ) also called on Myanmar to release the two reporters.

+“The proceedings against Wa Lone and Kyaw Soe Oo are a transparent attempt to intimidate the media and to prevent coverage of the unfolding tragedy of the Rohingya people in Myanmar’s Rakhine state,” said Steven Butler, CPJ’s Asia programme coordinator, in a statement on Monday.